-For seaside style fish and chips right in the heart of the city, Poppie’s Fish and Chips is somewhat legendary.
-Pat ‘Pops’ Newland began cutting up copies of the Daily Mail to wrap chips in back in 1952 and never looked back.
-Poppies is tucked just behind Spitalfields covered market and serves fish caught that morning by a third generation Billingsgate fishmonger.
-Diners can choose to eat inside the 1950s decorated restaurant from real plates or sit outside and eat from newspaper-print boxes.
+For seaside-style fish and chips right in the heart of the city, Poppie’s is legendary.
+Pat ‘Pops’ Newland began cutting up copies of the Daily Mail to wrap chips in back in 1952 and has never looked back.
+Poppie’s is tucked just behind Spitalfields Market and serves fish caught that morning by a third-generation Billingsgate fishmonger.
+Diners can choose to eat off real plates inside the 1950s-decorated restaurant, or sit outside and eat from newsprint boxes.

-The third of the Galvin brothers’ restaurants opened in 2009 within a building steeped with heritage.
-A former Victorian school and chapel, it was rescued from demolition when a group of residents chained themselves to the front door.
-Now the space is restored to grandeur you can enjoy award winning modern French cuisine below an imposing 30 metre vaulted ceiling.
-Come to Galvin La Chapelle on a Sunday afternoon and The Ray Rich Band will provide a swinging jazz soundtrack, too.
+The Galvin brothers opened their third restaurant in 2009, in this former Victorian school and chapel, rescued from demolition when a group of residents chained themselves to the front door.
+Now that the space has been restored to exquisite grandeur you can enjoy fantastic modern French cuisine below an imposing vaulted ceiling.
+Head here on a Sunday afternoon and The Ray Rich Band will provide a swinging jazz soundtrack.